Choosing the right domain name (URL)

 A Branded Name

-One approach to choosing a domain name is to go down the “Branded” route.
+One approach to choosing the right domain name is to go down the “Branded” route.
 That’s to say choosing a name that reflects your brand but may not necessarily contain any information such as keywords, your name, or geographical location.

 Think of Nike, McDonalds or Amazon for example.
 These names are all famous and extremely successful brands, but neither name tells us, or Google, anything about what the business is about!